gauteh/roaring-landmask/README.md

 Have you ever needed to know whether you are in the ocean or on land?
 And you need to know it fast?
 And you need to know it without using too much memory or too much disk?
-Then try the _Roaring Landmask_!.
+Then try the _Roaring Landmask_!

 The _roaring landmask_ is a Rust + Python package for quickly determining whether a point given in latitude and longitude is on land or not.
-A landmask is stored in a tree of [roaring bitmap](https://roaringbitmap.org/).
+A landmask is stored in a tree of [Roaring Bitmaps](https://roaringbitmap.org/).
 Points close to the shore might still be in the ocean, so a positive value is then checked against the vector shapes of the coastline.